 Enterprise Accounting Software Pricing Guide

 The cost of enterprise accounting software starts between $100-$400 per user per month.
-These solutions come in at a higher price point due to the level of use, the number of users needed, the number of applications needed, and integrations with other systems.
+These solutions come at a higher price point due to the level of use, the number of users needed, the number of applications needed, and integrations with other systems.

-Compared to normal accounting solutions, enterprise accounting packages will typically always cost more due to an increased need for additional features.
+Compared to normal accounting solutions, enterprise accounting packages will typically cost more due to an increased need for additional features.
 These features include multi-currency support, multi-entity accounting, order management, and recurring invoicing.

 Will QuickBooks Work For Enterprise Accounting?